-To add more value to its subscribers, TM had earlier introduced free iflix subscription to all UniFi and Streamyx (4Mbps & 8Mbps) customers for 12 months.
+To add more value to its subscribers, TM had earlier introduced unlimited iflix subscription to all UniFi and Streamyx (4Mbps & 8Mbps) customers for 12 months.
 The subscription gives you unlimited access to TV shows and Movies for 12 months worth RM96.

 Last week, TM revealed the first stage of their ‘Thank You Surprise’.
 For many UniFi customers, they were able to check if they were eligible for the free speed upgrade that was announced earlier.
 However, there were some who received a message informing them to check back on the 25th of January instead.